 Ready and Roam / Northern Portugal

-Best time to GO: Plan your visit for sometime in April - June, or September, October.
+Best time to travel to Portugal: Plan your visit for sometime in April - June, or September, October.
 This is your best bet for nice weather and slightly less crowds.
 If you also plan to visit the country’s southern beaches, keep in mind that many of them close for the season at the end of September.
 That said, it’s quite warm in October during ‘harvest’ in the Douro Valley so if you want to do both you’ll need to time it just right.

+Best way to travel to Portugal?
 Portugal is a small country with a lot to offer.
 We flew in and out of Lisbon directly from the United States.
 We took advantage of affordable interior flights on TAP airways as we explored the western and coastal areas of the country.
 Specifically, we combined our time time spent in the Algarve (2.5 days on the southern coast) and the area surrounding Lisbon (4 days) with extended time visiting the northern, riverside town of Porto (2.5 days) as well as the Douro Valley wine region (3 days).
 This guide follows my travels from Porto into the Douro Valley.
 If your time is limited, this magical region is where I’d tell you to spend your time.
 You can see my full itinerary here, and read the Roam Guide to the southern coast and Lisbon soon.

 Rtip: If you have time, taking the 3.5 hour train ride from Lisbon to Porto, will give you a taste of all there is to see.
 Alternatively you can drive stopping at all the coastal towns along the way.
 Read our Roam Guide from Liz Banfield to see how she did just that.